tudududu/json_tools/python/readMe/README.md

   * Multi‑variant export: if the same country appears multiple times (duplicate columns representing distinct variants), split mode emits one file per variant (e.g., `..._BEL_FRA.json` and `..._BEL_NLD.json`).
 In non‑split mode you may choose a specific variant via `--country-variant-index`.

 * A `CHANGELOG.md` file tracks recent changes; `lastChangeId` references its latest heading.
+  * `super_A` & `super_A_flag` (CSV to JSON 174–176):
+    * `super_a` rows mirror subtitle row requirements (must specify `video_id` and timings; auto line numbering when omitted; portrait fallback to landscape when the portrait cell is empty).
+    * Emitted under each video as `super_A` (orientation duplicated like other per‑video arrays).
+    * Merging: identical to subtitles for contiguous continuation lines; subsequent dedup pass collapses non‑contiguous identical duplicates and newline‑joins distinct duplicates (see Merging Behaviors).
+    * Flag precedence: per‑country `meta_global.super_A_flag` provides a default injected into each video’s metadata for that country; a per‑country `meta_local.super_A_flag` overrides it.
+Values are not coerced—`N` remains `N`.
+    * No automatic inheritance to shorter cutdowns: if only the longest duration video has rows, other videos simply emit an empty `super_A` array (even when their flag is `Y`), matching the subtitle non‑inheritance model.
+    * Empty array emission keeps the schema stable for consumers that expect the key.
   In this repository the Python-specific changelog resides at `python/readMe/CHANGELOG.md`.
   The converter’s `--converter-version auto` first looks for a repo-root `CHANGELOG.md`, then falls back to `python/readMe/CHANGELOG.md`.